hohmlearning/Pegasos/README.md

 is calculated implicity.
 A vector $\alpha_t [j]$ counts the number of the performed corrections for every example
 $j$ at the timestep
 $t$.
 The mathematical reformulations are referred to the original paper [1].
-The Kernalized Pegasos algorithm without bias term is given in **figure 2**.
+The Kernalized Pegasos algorithm without bias term is given in figure 2.
 <br>

 ![grafik](https://user-images.githubusercontent.com/107933496/176115516-804bf9e7-c8bf-43ca-b70a-bcad98781af6.png)

 #### **Figure 2**: Kernalized Pegasos copied from original paper [1].

+In addition to the algorithm in **figure 2**, a bias term $w_0$ is updated.
+The code sniplet is shown:

 ## Literatur